Endereco/endereco-jtl5-client/CONTRIBUTING.md

 Use this checklist for each commit:

 - [ ] Commit has clear, imperative title under 70 characters
-- [ ] Body explains business reason/context for changes
+- [ ] Body explains business reason/context for changes or why a particular approach was chosen, if its not obvious
 - [ ] Professional language used throughout
 - [ ] Lines broken at ~70 characters for readability
 - [ ] References to relevant issues/meetings included